Sibtain24/Snake-Water-Gun-Game/README.md

 # Instructions to play this game:

-1) Run the 'main.py' file.
+1) Run the 'Snake, Water, Gun Game.exe' or 'main.py' file.

 2) You will be welcomed with a menu where you have to make your choice.
 If you want to play the game, press 1 and if you want to quit, press 2.